hacks-guide/Guide-WiiU/docs/user-guide/cfw-choice.md

 !> Breaking one of the above rules will result in a brick.

+- Requires a legitimately installed paid DS VC game from the eShop.
-- Same (dis)advantages as Haxchi, but automatically launches CFW on every boot.
+- Automatically launches CFW on every boot.

 ### [**Continue with CBHC**](user-guide/cbhc/ds-vc-choice) {docsify-ignore}